 Note: I don’t intend this to be an educational post, just a log of my experience with the script.
 I learned the basics from Nina Tran and I highly recommend her as a teacher of any calligraphy script she teaches.

 Since I learned Copperplate script first (see other scripts here), I mentally contrast the two scripts as I work with Spencerian.
 I’ve noticed that since Spencerian was designed as a fast script, I think I have to write fast.
 I have sacrificed so much form in that endeavor and am constantly reminding myself to slow down and breathe.

 Get our posts sent to your inbox!
 Click here to sign up for our bi-weekly newsletter, Tuesday Tines!

-There are three main movements in Spencerian capitals: direct ovals, indirect ovals, and the capital stem.
-These combined with the curves of the lower case letters make up the capitals.
+There are three main movements in Spencerian script capitals: direct ovals, indirect ovals, and the capital stem.
+These combined with the curves of the lower-case letters make up the capitals.
 Each letter takes up a certain amount of spaces in the guidesheet I’m working with.
-Guidesheets are instrumental as they give the student a reference point for the height and spacing of each letter and the spaces between letters and words.
-It’s been pretty easy for me to learn how to write each letter with reference to the guidlelines, so now I am working on making them all look alike.
+Guidesheets are instrumental as they provide a reference point for the height and spacing of the letters.
+You can read more about guidelines here.
+It’s been pretty easy for me to learn how to write each letter using the guidelines, so now I am working on making the letters look alike.
 The recipe for that is to slow down, breathe, and study.
 Seeing a theme here?